SaladLab/Unity3D.IncrementalCompiler/docs/UnderTheHood.md

 But to make it, he renamed plugin DLL to one of internal friend DLL names, `Unity.PureCSharpTests`.

-## Modification for Unity3D/Mono
+## Modification for Unity3D & Mono

-TODO: Intro
+After implementing a general incremental compiler, there are some works left to go well with Unity3D and Mono.

 ### Reuse prebuilt DLLs